gitcnd/SoftI2CTripleMaster/README.md

 with the ability to write to all of them at once (synchronized write - e.g. so all of them can be triggered at the same instant), and the ability to read from each of the individually.

+Tis is the same as SoftI2CMaster, except, use:

+	Use SDA1_PIN and SDA2_PIN (etc upto 5) instead of just SDA_PIN

+	i2c1_write Instead of i2c_write to write to a single device (1 through 5)
+	i2ca_write Instead of i2c_write to write to ALL devices at the same time, simultaneously

+	i2c1_read Instead of i2c_read to read from a single device (1 through 5)

 Original doc follows:

 ## Why another I2C library?